KellyRyanGlobal/logger-app/README.md

 To build logger locally in your workstation, run the following command
 1. `make -C src`
 2. Verify the test-bin is created
-3. Run the following command
-4. Verify the build does not fail
+3. Verify the build does not fail

 ## Build logger in local docker container